 Colour: Markings of incorrect colour, not clearly defined..
 Markings which are too spread out.

-Teeth: Overshot or undershot bite, wry mouth; lack of one incisive tooth, one canine, one premolar and one molar.
+Teeth: Overshot or undershot bite, wry mouth; lack of one incisive tooth, one canine, one premolar or one molar.

 Eyes: Entropian, Ectropian, yellow eyes, different coloured eyes.

-Tail: Kink tail, ring tail, with strong lateral deviation
+Tail: Kink tail, ring-tail, with strong lateral deviation, natural bobtail.

 Hair: Definitely long or wavy coat.